Networks

 3. Self-Loops: By default a node's connection to itself is shown as a circular loop.
 Quite often it's preferable to hide these self-loops and you can do so by changing this setting to No.

-5. Arrows: By default, edges in directed networks have arrows at the target end of the edge.
-You can turn these arrows off by selecting No here.
+4. Arrows: By default, edges in directed networks have arrows at the target end of the edge.
+You can turn these arrows off by changing the toggle here.

 Collapse Menu